Freshmen who graduated early gain NCAA tourney experience

 “It’s crazy, and it happened so fast, but you know it’s COVID and everything you kind of just roll with the punches,” Von Oelhoffen told the Pac-12 Networks.
 “So it’s kind of my new normal.”

-Though California is not playing in the postseason, coach Charmin Smith is thankful for Mia Mastrov’s timely arrival that allowed the Golden Bears to keep playing games.
+Though California is not playing in the postseason, coach Charmin Smith is thankful for Mia Mastrov’s timely arrival in Berkeley that allowed the Golden Bears to keep playing games.
 And Smith knows what NCAA Tournament experience could mean to other such freshmen like Darius.

 “For Dominique at UCLA to have tournament experience, that’s crucial,” Smith said.